 How Do I Clean An Arena Digital Screen?

-We use Camie 480 Screen Opener exclusively for all plastisol inks and AlbaChem Water Based Screen opener for water-based and discharge inks.
+We recommend Bob's Screen Wash and Camie 480 Screen Opener for all plastisol inks and AlbaChem Water Based Screen Opener for water-based and discharge inks.

 Whatever brand of screen opener you use, never use a citrus based screen opener.
 Citrus based cleaners are too acidic for the screens and will only erode the emulsion in the fibers.